tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 This mini-module is structured based the 5 stages of the research project cycle.
 Each stage has a series of guiding questions or considerations for research data management.
 In the planning phase of a project researchers use these guiding questions to anticipate and plan what they will do with the research data before, during, and after their project.
 The 5 stages of the research project cycle and an overview of key elements to plan for RDM are shown in the table below:

-[NEED TO ASK FOR HELP RESIZING THE IMAGES IN THIS TABLE]
 <table style="border-collapse: collapse; width: 100%;">
   <tr style="background-color: #f2f2f2;">
     <th style="border: 1px solid black;">Stage of Research Project Cycle</th>